joditivis/GifTastic/README.md

 **Link to Game:**

 # About:
-University of Denver Coding Boot Camp sixth week assignment: This assigmnet required us to create a a GIPHY generator using the AJAX GET method to get data and animated gifs from the GIPHY API.
+University of Denver Coding Bootcamp sixth week assignment: This assignment required us to create a GIPHY generator using the AJAX GET method to get data and animated gifs from the GIPHY API.

 # How It Works:
-- Click any button to dispay the gifs related to that button type
+- Click the existing buttons to display the gifs related to its type named on the button
-- Use the input form to add your own button and generate a new set of gifs
+- Use the input form to add your own button and generate new gif types
+- Click on the gifs to make them animate
+- Click again if you want them to pause

 # Tools + Languages Used:
 * HTML